New volunteers are always welcome

 Qualified Boatmaster

-The Boatmaster is a volunteer who is licenced by the Maritime & Coastguard Agency, who has overall responsibility for all legal and safety aspects of the boat whilst passengers are on board.
+The Boatmaster is a volunteer who is licensed by the Maritime & Coastguard Agency, who has overall responsibility for all legal and safety aspects of the boat whilst passengers are on board.
 It is a key safety role, and a position of responsibility.

-Most of our boatmasters have started as cabin or deck crew, and undertaken MCA training during their time as a volunteer.
+Most of our Boatmaster have started as cabin or deck crew, and undertaken MCA training during their time as a volunteer.
 We also seek volunteers who have qualified elsewhere and hold a Boatmasters Licence issued by the MCA.

 Volunteers Boatmasters should be able to commit to at least 3 shifts of 4-6 hours per month from April until October.
-Full familiarisation of the boat, and the BMK Waterway Trust, will be part of the induction process.
+Full familiarization of the boat, and the BMK Waterway Trust, will be part of the induction process.

 Operations Management Team: